DylanTackoor/CS50x-Miami/README.md

 The problems we'll solve in this course are inspired by real-world domains: cryptography, finance, forensics, gaming, and more.

-Over the course of CS50, you'll be part of a global community solving those same problems, surrounded (if virtually) by classmates, by Zamyla, by Rob, by Doug, and so many others on CS50's and CS50x Miami's team.
+Over the course of CS50x Miami, you'll be part of a global community solving those same problems, surrounded by classmates, by Dylan, by Marlise, by Chang, and so many others on CS50x Miami's team.

 But the most successful outcome ahead is to do something, ultimately, that we've not taught you.
 Indeed, what ultimately matters in this course is not so much where you end up relatively to your classmates, but where you end up relative to yourself when you began.